NephalemProject/EximStockTransactions/SOLUTION.md

 ### Key Design Decisions

-#### Repository Interfaces in Application Layer
+#### Separation of Interfaces by Layer

-- Keeps Domain and Application decoupled from Infrastructure.
-- Allows swapping database implementations without changing business logic.
+- Repository interfaces reside in the Domain layer, keeping the domain independent of infrastructure concerns.
+- Service interfaces reside in the Application layer, defining use case orchestration contracts.
+- Repository implementations are in the Infrastructure layer.
+- Service implementations are in the Application layer.
+- This follows Clean Architecture's Dependency Rule: dependencies point inward toward the domain.

 #### Exception Middleware